 Encourage your loved one to see a mental health professional or check into a treatment facility.
 If necessary, take your loved one to the facility or mental health professional yourself.

-Once your loved one’s condition stabilizes, contact Lynch Law Firm to inquire about a Concerta lawsuit.
+Once your loved one’s condition stabilizes, contact Lynch Law Firm, PC to inquire about a Concerta lawsuit.
 Research has linked suicidal thoughts and actions to Concerta, so your loved one could be entitled to compensation for physical, psychological and financial damages.

 Complete our Free Case Evaluation form to find out if you can file a Concerta lawsuit.